Skip to main content

 1. Working Principle of Vacuum Discharge Pumps

-• The liquid or gas present in the vacuum environment is drawn in through the pump’s inlet port.
+• The liquid or gas present in the vacuum environment is drawn through the pump’s inlet port.

-2. Structural Features
+1. Structural Features

-The key structural components of vacuum discharge pumps include:
+Key structural components of vacuum discharge pumps include:

-3. Advantages
+1. Advantages

-Vacuum discharge pumps offer several key advantages:
+Vacuum discharge pumps offer the following key advantages:

 • High Efficiency: Ensures reliable discharge under vacuum conditions.

-• Durability: Constructed from long-lasting materials.
+• Durability: Built with long-lasting materials.

 • Chemical and Petrochemical Industry: For transferring chemical liquids under vacuum.